Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: EXPERIMENTS

 \textbf{Object Tracking}~ For 3D multi-object tracking (MOT) task, we employ QTrack~\cite{QTrack22} as our baseline method to generate the trajectories of all predicted 3D objects.
-As shown in \cref{table:comparison_to_sota_tracking}, VideoBEV achieves the best performance on the nuScenes \texttt{test} set, which outperforms Sparse4D~\cite{Sparse4D22} and UVTR~\cite{UVTR22} by a clear margin of +2.9\% AMOTA.
-Compared to our baseline method QTrack~\cite{QTrack22}, a significant improvement of +6.8\% is observed, demonstrating the superiority and consistency of our VideoBEV's perception ability for identifying objects moving over time.
+As shown in Tab.~\ref{table:comparison_to_sota_tracking}, VideoBEV achieves the best performance on the nuScenes \texttt{test} set, which outperforms Sparse4D~\cite{Sparse4D22} and UVTR~\cite{UVTR22} by a clear margin of +2.9\% AMOTA.
+Compared to our baseline method QTrack~\cite{QTrack22}, a significant improvement of +6.8\% is observed, demonstrating the superiority and consistent ability to identify objects moving over time.

 \textbf{Object Motion Prediction}~ We also evaluate VideoBEV on the motion prediction task.
-Inspired by FutureDet~\cite{futuredet}, we first conduct future detection for all target agents in a finite future period (\ie, 6 key-frames in 3s).
-Then, we simply utilize the velocity and time lag to associate the locations among current and future detection results.
+Inspired by FutureDet~\cite{futuredet}, we first conduct future detection for all target agents in a finite future period (\emph{i.e.}, 6 key-frames in 3s).
+Then, we simply utilize the velocity and ti me lag to associate the locations among current and future detection results.
 Finally, we take the detection confidence score from the last frame as the score of the corresponding associated motion trajectory.
-As shown in \cref{table:comparison_to_sota_prediction}, the single-frame BEVDepth baseline using the aforementioned strategy already yields a promising result, outperforming PIP~\cite{PIP20} on all metrics.
+As shown in Tab.~\ref{table:comparison_to_sota_prediction}, the single-frame BEVDepth baseline using the aforementioned strategy already yields a promising result, outperforming PIP~\cite{PIP20} on all metrics.
 Further, by utilizing our efficient temporal fusion strategy of VideoBEV, the SOTA performance is achieved with only a ResNet-50 backbone and 256$\times$704 input resolution.
 This demonstrates that our sequential modeling successfully captures the object motion states, which is conducive to future detection for further accurate object motion forecasting.